OpenMS/pyopenms_viz/docs/Parameters/Parameters.rst

    :docstring: pyopenms_viz._config.LegendConfig
    :title: Legend Options

-Please click on a kind of plot below for more details on their specific parameters: A
+Please click on a kind of plot below for more details on their specific parameters:

 .. toctree::
    :maxdepth: 1